isabella232/M365Insights/README.md

 ### Note

 ```
-The current OData WPA service works like a limited dataset.
-Dynamic query data is not currently supported.

 The following is an example of an OData public service that you can use $select and $top with:
 `https://services.odata.org/v4/(S(34wtn2c0hkuk5ekg0pjr513b))/TripPinServiceRW/People?$top=1`